open-genes/.github/profile/README.md

 [Official website](https://open-genes.org/) | [Wiki](https://github.com/open-genes/.github/wiki/) | [Preprint](https://www.researchsquare.com/article/rs-2306130/v1) | [💜 Donate](https://github.com/open-genes/.github/wiki/Donate)

-## Contrubutors
+## ✨ Contrubutors

-Not all contributors commit on GitHub.
-We have many biologists, data analysts and other great people participating in the project.
-We added Contributors page to Open Genes website to mention them https://open-genes.com/contributors
+Open Genes has many contributors who are biologists, data analysts, and people in other roles essential for the project that are not necessarily related to GitHub.
+In order to recognize their hard work, we added a Contributors page on Open Genes website to show our appreciation https://open-genes.com/contributors

 ## About